JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 }
 ```

-Let's move to more complecated example, fibonacci.
+Now, I will give you more complecated example, fibonacci.

 ### Fibonacci ###
-Fibonacci sequence is the series of the numbers, which defines that **"every number after the first two is the sum of the two preceding ones: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, .."** ([WIKIPIDA](https://en.wikipedia.org/wiki/Fibonacci_number)).
+Fibonacci sequence is the series of the numbers, which defines that **"every number after the first two is the sum of the two preceding ones: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ..."** ([WIKIPIDA](https://en.wikipedia.org/wiki/Fibonacci_number)).

-<br /><br />
+For example, here is a group of number: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...
+There is no two preceding numbers for the first number 0.
+There is no two preceding numbers for the second number 1.
+For third number 1, sum two preceding numbers: 0 plus 1; the answer is 1.
+For next number 2, sum two preceding numbers: 1 plus 1; the answer is 2.
+Next, 1 plus 2 is 3, and 2 + 3 is 5 and so on.

 The relation can be defined: F<sub>n</sub> = F<sub>n-1</sub> + F<sub>n-2</sub>, F<sub>1</sub> = F<sub>2</sub> = 1
 <br />

-The source code example of fibonacci is like this.
+The source code of the fibonacci is like this.
 ```cpp
 int fibonacci(int n)
 {